mskcc/pluto-cwl/README.md

 ```

 NOTE: The `run.py` script still requires that the Singularity containers be present locally, see the section on running the test scripts for details.
 You might also have to set your environment using either `make bash` or `. env.juno.sh shell` first.

+Output will be in the `cwltool_output` or `toil_output` directories.
+Note that this includes `tmp` and `work` directories for the run, which may need to be deleted periodically.